China–Japan relations: Normalization

-1980s

-A "Golden Age" marked by the development of complementary interests flourished from the 1980s to the mid-1990s.
-Sino-Japanese relations made considerable progress in the 1980s.

-The General Secretary of the Chinese Communist Party (CCP), Hu Yaobang, visited Japan in November 1983, and Prime Minister Nakasone reciprocated by visiting the PRC in March 1984.
+The 1980s were a high point of China–Japan relations, and Japan pursued a strategy of "Friendship Diplomacy" with China.
+The General Secretary of the Chinese Communist Party (CCP), Hu Yaobang, visited Japan in November 1983, and Prime Minister Yasuhiro Nakasone reciprocated by visiting China in March 1984.
 While Japanese enthusiasm for the Chinese market reached highs and lows, broad strategic considerations in the 1980s steadied Tokyo's policy toward Beijing.
-In fact, Japan's heavy involvement in the PRC's economic modernization reflected in part a determination to encourage peaceful domestic development in the PRC, to draw the PRC into gradually expanding links with Japan and the West, and to reduce the PRC's interest in returning to its more provocative foreign policies of the past.
+In fact, Japan's heavy involvement in China's economic reforms reflected in part a determination to encourage peaceful domestic development in China, to draw China into gradually expanding links with Japan and the West, and to reduce China's interest in returning to its more provocative foreign policies of the past.

-Many of Japan's concerns about the Soviet Union duplicated PRC's worries.
+Many of Japan's concerns about the Soviet Union duplicated China's worries.
 They included the increased deployment in East Asia of Soviet armaments, the growth of the Soviet Pacific fleet, the Soviet invasion of Afghanistan and the potential threat it posed to Persian Gulf oil supply routes, and an increased Soviet military presence in Vietnam.
-In response, Japan and the PRC adopted notable complementary foreign policies, designed to isolate the Soviet Union and its allies politically and to promote regional stability.
+In response, Japan and China adopted notable complementary foreign policies, designed to isolate the Soviet Union and its allies politically and to promote regional stability.

 In Southeast Asia, both countries provided strong diplomatic backing for the efforts of the Association of Southeast Asian Nations (ASEAN) to bring about a Vietnamese withdrawal from Cambodia.
 Japan provided substantial economic assistance to Thailand to help with resettling Indochinese refugees.
-The PRC was a key supporter of Thailand and of the Cambodian resistance groups such as the Khmer Rouge.
+China was a key supporter of Thailand and of the Cambodian resistance groups such as the Khmer Rouge.
 In Southwest Asia, both nations backed the condemnation of the Soviet occupation of Afghanistan; they refused to recognize the Soviet-backed Kabul regime, and sought through diplomatic and economic means to bolster Pakistan.

-In Northeast Asia, Japan and the PRC sought to moderate the behavior of their Korean partners, South Korea and North Korea, to reduce tensions.
-In 1983 both the PRC and Japan strongly criticized the Soviet proposal to redeploy some of their armaments to Asia.
+In East Asia, China and Japan sought to moderate the behavior of their Korean partners, South Korea and North Korea, to reduce tensions.
+In 1983 both China and Japan strongly criticized the Soviet proposal to redeploy some of their armaments to Asia.